A Session Type System for Asynchronous Unreliable Broadcast Communication

-Rule \Receive defines the interaction of a process with its $s$-session buffer; a \Rcv process on endpoint $s$ receives and substitutes on variable $x$ the next available expression, $e$, from the $s$-session buffer.
+Rule \Receive defines the interaction of a process with its $s$-endpoint buffer; a \Rcv process on endpoint $s$ receives and substitutes on variable $x$ the next available expression, $e$, from the $s$-endpoint buffer.
 Session state $c$ is not updated, because it was updated by the operation that stored expression $e$ in the buffer.
-Expression $e'$ not used in this rule, since it is a default value used for recovery in the case where the session endpoint becomes non-synchronised.
+Expression $e'$ is not used in this rule, since it is a default value used for recovery in the case where the session endpoint becomes non-synchronised.
 The case for recovery is described by recovery rule \Recover defined in Section~\ref{subsubsec:recovery}.

-Rule \Gather defined the interaction between a process and its $\aggr s$-session buffer, where it gathers, via the \mult operator, all the expression messages that are tagged with state, $c$, of the state of the $\aggr s$-endpoint.
+Rule \Gather defined the interaction between a process and its $\aggr s$-endpoint buffer, where it gathers, via the \mult operator, all the expression messages that are tagged with state, $c$, of the state of the $\aggr s$-endpoint.
 After the reduction the state of the $\aggr s$-endpoint increases by $1$.
 The rule uses auxiliary operations \gthr{\pol{h}}{c} and \newbuffer{\pol{h}}{c}:

 Operation \gthr{\pol{h}}{c} goes through the messages $\pol{h}$ and returns, up to operator \mult, all expressions $e$ tagged with session state $c$, $(c, e)$.
 Operation \newbuffer{\pol{h}}{c} returns a new $\pol{h}'$ by removing all messages tagged with session state $c$, $(c, e)$.
 The \Gather semantics also describes the case where the $\aggr s$-endpoint gathers no messages, capturing the case where all message where either lost or not delivered yet; operator \gthr{\pol{h}}{\pol{s}} will return unit, \unit, if there are no messages tagged with state $c$ in \pol{h}.
 The gather pattern is common in ad-hoc networks; see, for example, the RIME communication stack~\cite{Dunkels2007} for wireless sensor networks.